Depression After Breakup: Causes, Signs & How to Get Over

 Following the loss of a relationship, you may also feel lonely.
 Some other reasons breakups are hard are that you may experience low self-esteem or have an altered sense of who you are.

 A relationship is a key part of your identity, and losing that can change the way you see yourself.
-In some cases, the loss of a relationship can leave you feeling empty, as if you do not know who you are.
+In some cases, losing a relationship can leave you feeling empty, as if you do not know who you are.

-In some cases, a breakup may mean that you have to co-parent children with your former partner.
+Sometimes, a breakup may mean you have to co-parent children with your former partner.
 This can mean giving up time with your children so that your former partner can spend one-on-one time with them.

 You may also suffer from a loss of friendships if the two of you had mutual friends who side with your partner after the breakup.
-Ultimately, breakups are challenging because they lead to so many changes all at once.
+Ultimately, breakups are challenging because they lead to so many changes simultaneously.

 Causes of breakups

-Post-relationship depression is one of the side effects of going through the challenges of ending a relationship, even if there was a good reason behind the breakup.
-Some causes of breakups include differences in personality, not spending enough time together, or being unhappy with the sexual connection in the relationship.
+Post-relationship depression would be one of the side effects of going through the challenges of ending a relationship, even if there was a good reason behind the breakup.
+Some causes of breakups include personality differences, not spending enough time together, or being unhappy with the sexual connection in the relationship.

-Some couples may breakup because one or both were unfaithful, or there may have been too many negative interactions or just general dissatisfaction with the relationship.
+Some couples may break up because one or both were unfaithful, or there may have been too many negative interactions or general dissatisfaction with the relationship.

 Can a breakup cause depression?